Driving Safely: Pay Attention!

 Traffic lights are there for obvious reasons.
 I do not need to explain their function here.
 However, there are too many people for whom the green light is an excuse to play drag-racing games, trying to beat all the other cars off the line.

 This is a very dangerous game for many reasons, not the least of which is that you can be ticketed for doing this.
 It is also all too easy to lose control of your car while doing such a 'jack-rabbit' start, especially for inexperienced drivers.

 There is another reason this is dangerous: you may end up in an accident with cross-traffic if one of those people decided to rush the yellow light, and actually ended up running through the red.
 Bang!
 It happens all too often.
 A driving instructor I had years back gave this advice to avoid that scenario:

 Wait 4 seconds and check the cross traffic after the light turns green for you.
 How do you judge 4 seconds?
 Well, you can count, "one-thousand-one, one-thousand-two,..." etc. as I described for calculating follow distance.

-But, make it a bit more fun, and do as this instructor suggested, and say to yourself, "Wait for Uncle Frank," before you step on the gas, checking the cross traffic as you utter the phrase.
+But, to make it a bit more fun, do as this instructor suggested, and say to yourself, "Wait for Uncle Frank," before you step on the gas, checking the cross traffic as you utter the phrase.

 You can substitute pretty much any one-syllable name or "aunt" for "uncle," as you prefer; just remember to use this tip.
 It specifically reminds you to watch for others who may be flouting the law.